AdaCompNUS/CS4278-5478-Project-Materials/README.md

 ## Evaluation
-We will evaluate your system on 5 [maps](./maps/) to compute the average accumulated reward.
-A primary component of your grade is the  reward achieved.
+We will evaluate your system on 5 [maps](./gym-duckietown/gym_duckietown/map_2021/) to compute the average accumulated reward.
+A primary component of your grade is whether the robot finds the goal, and the reward achieved.
 In particular, take note below:

 - Oscillating in place may generate a high score in the simulator, but will be penalized in our evaluation.
 This is a flaw in the Duckietown simulator.